achimschloss/fedcm-idp-typescript/README.md

    npm run start-local
    ```

-**Note:** It is not supported as of now to run multiple IDPs on different localhost ports.
-The FedCM APIs can be tested using an RP that runs on a different port on localhost.
+**Note:** It is not supported to run multiple IDPs on different localhost ports or different ports on the same hostname (i.e. `localhost:8080` and `localhost:8081`).

 ## Deployment options

 This setup currently supports three deployment options.
-It can be run on localhost, deployed using dedicated domains (default, supporting multiple IDPs) and via Heroku (deployed on localhost, Heroku takes care of the rest)
+It can be run on locally, deployed using dedicated domains (default) and via Heroku (deployed on localhost, Heroku takes care of the rest)

 ### Default deployment

-The default deployment assumes that the setup is using dedicated eTLD+1s to run IDPs.
+The default deployment assumes that the setup is using dedicated etlD+1s to run IDPs.
 This setup currently supports running any number of IDP - supported IDP hostnames will be fetched from the `idp_metadata.json` configuration file and started automatically accordingly.

 Start the server once the domains are set using